QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 For example, the REPL is what we used in the beginning of this lecture to install ``InstantiateFromURL.jl`` and ``IJulia``

-To start the REPL in a typical Jupyter lab environment

-#.
-Choose "New Launcher"
-#.
-Choose a ``Julia 1.0`` Console

-Otherwise, if you have a local installation, then

-#.
-Navigate to Julia through your menus or desktop icons (Windows, OSX), or

-#.
-Open a terminal and type ``julia`` (Linux)

 The REPL is one of the best places to add and remove packages, so a good test is to see the current status of the package manager